 If you have been to a potluck in the last 20 years, you have probably had the pleasure of trying Potatoes Romanoff, also known as Funeral Potatoes or Hashbrown Casserole.
 It's a tasty hashbrown casserole-type dish with hash browns, sour cream, cheese and onions and it was the inspiration behind these Maple Sausage Brunch Bites.

 And if you are a little bored with the typical breakfast food or looking for brunch potluck ideas, give these a try.
-They won the Grand Prize in the Johnsonville Sausage Recipe Contest.
-They are not only contest winning, they are easy, quick and freeze well.
-They are also ideal for any special occasion breakfast like Mother's Day or Christmas morning and are the perfect portable 'on the go' breakfast food.
+They won the Grand Prize in the Johnsonville Sausage Recipe Contest using Maple Breakfast Sausages.
+They are not only contest-winning, they are easy, quick, and freeze well.
+They are also ideal for any special occasion breakfast like Mother's Day or Christmas morning and are the perfect portable, on-the-go breakfast food.

 For this brunch bites recipe, you'll need the following: